 Although there are multiple physical nodes (primary and secondary), the backup service now considers them a single HSR container.

 As databases grow in size, the time it takes to restore them becomes a factor when you're dealing with streaming backups.
 Also, during backup, the time the database takes to generate Backint streams can grow in proportion to the churn, which can be factor as well.

 A database-consistent, snapshot-based approach helps to solve both issues, and it gives you the benefit of instant backup and instant restore.
 For HANA, Azure Backup is now providing a HANA-consistent, snapshot-based approach that's integrated with Backint, so that you can use Azure Backup as a single product for your entire HANA landscape, irrespective of database size.

 Managed disk snapshot

 Azure Backup uses managed disk snapshots.
-Azure Backup stores these in a Resource Group you specify.
-Managed disk snapshots use standard HDDs storage irrespective of the storage type of the disk and you're charged as per Managed disk snapshot pricing.
-The first disk snapshot is a full snapshot and all subsequent ones are incremental that consist only of the changes since the last snapshot.
+Azure Backup stores them in a resource group that you specify.
+Managed disk snapshots use standard hard disk drive (HDD) storage, irrespective of the storage type of the disk, and you're charged according to Managed disk snapshot pricing.
+The first disk snapshot is a full snapshot, and all subsequent snapshots are incremental and consist only of the changes since the last one.

-There are no backup storage costs for snapshots since they are NOT transferred to Recovery Services vault.
+There are no backup storage costs for snapshots, because they're not transferred to your Recovery Services vault.

-As per SAP recommendation, it's mandatory to have weekly fulls for all the databases within an Instance, which is protected by snapshot.
-So, you'll be charged for all protected databases within the Instance (Protected instance pricing + backup storage pricing) as per Azure Backup pricing for SAP HANA databases.
+As per SAP recommendation, it's mandatory to have weekly full snapshots for all the databases within an instance.
+So, you'll be charged for all protected databases within the instance (that is, Protected Instance pricing plus backup storage pricing), according to Azure Backup pricing for SAP HANA databases.